TR 2:00 PM – 3:20 PM

 This course teaches the theory and practice of cross-cultural communication and explores the social, cultural, economic, and educational implications of English’s rise as a global language.
-Students will develop intercultural communicative competence and strategies for effective verbal, non-verbal, and written communication in everyday life and professional contexts.
-The course focuses on three main topics: (1) the role of English as a global language and its implication on cross-cultural communication, (2) the different types of verbal, non-verbal, and written communication practices across cultures, and (3) strategies for navigating cultural differences in everyday life and professional communication.
-Students will examine the different varieties of the English language, explore how language and culture shape communication practices, and develop strategies for communicating with audience in culturally-diverse contexts.
-The class will include class discussion and analysis of printed/digital texts and graphics across cultures, workshops on social etiquette in cross-cultural communication, composing writing for audiences with different cultural and language backgrounds, a fieldwork project that requires participant observation, and several short writing assignments.
+The goal is to help students develop intercultural communicative competence and strategies for effective verbal, non-verbal, and written communication in everyday life and professional contexts.
+The topics that this course covers include: (1) the role of English as a global language and its implication on cross-cultural communication, (2) the different types of verbal, non-verbal, and written communication practices across cultures, and (3) strategies for navigating cultural differences in everyday life and professional communication.
+Students will examine the different varieties of the English language, explore how language and culture shape communication practices, and develop strategies for communicating with audience in multicultural and international contexts.